 A quite new infestation in peonies is known as Xanthomonas.
 Little is known about this bacteria.
 Especially little is known concerning how this bacteria multiplies and spreads through the plant and how it survives between seasons.

 When Xanthomonas occurs, round, purple-red spots appear.
 Often with a yellow circle.
 Hybrid species, among other things, are very sensitive to Xanthomonas.
-Spray preventively with, for example, copper, Serenade or use leaf fertilizers to harden the leaf.
+Spray preventively with Serenade or use leaf fertilizers to harden the leaf.
 And remove the crop residues and weeds after mulching in autumn.
 In connection with infection for the upcoming season.

 Leaf spot diseases